xiangyu2022/DisfreeTestAPS/README.md

 ## Implementation of Code and Simulation Results

-Two folders—`codes_PRD` and `codes_PRL`—contain the simulation code and figure-generation scripts for the submitted PRD and PRL papers, respectively.
+Two folders—`codes_PRD` and `codes_PRL`—contain the code for simulation and figure-generation scripts for the submitted PRD and PRL papers, respectively.

 ### Folder: `codes_PRD`